 This doesn’t have to be a daunting experience; in fact, it should be quite illuminating.
-Below we demonstrate how to write S.M.A.R.T. goals for two typical business scenarios: completing a project and improving personal performance.
-We’ve also created an easy-to-use S.M.A.R.T. goals template and worksheet to help you plan and manage your goals in Smartsheet.
+Later in the article, we demonstrate how to write SMART goals for two typical business scenarios: completing a project and improving personal performance.
+Below, we’ve included an easy-to-use SMART goals template in Word, along with a template to help you plan and manage your goals in Smartsheet.

 Here are two examples of initial goals we'll use to walk through this process:

 - I want to complete a project

 This is a typical approach to creating goals, but both of these are very vague.
 With the current wording, the goals probably aren’t going to be attainable.
 The statements lack specifics, timelines, motivation, and a reality check.